The Best Banks for Freelancers in 2022

 There’s no monthly fee with a PayPal business account, though you may pay fees for certain types of transfers.
-(It’s free to transfer funds to your personal bank account as long as it’s not a rush, however.)
-There’s also a cost to the business owner when invoices are paid; PayPal’s invoice fee is 2.9% plus 30 cents per transaction.
+(It’s free to transfer funds to your personal bank accounts as long as it’s not a rush, however.)
+There’s also a cost to the business owner when invoices are paid — PayPal’s fee is 2.9% plus 30 cents per transaction.
 This is fairly standard for the payment processing industry, though.

 - Handy referral program

 The Lili business checking account comes with its own Visa debit card.
 Whenever you spend any money, you’ll get a push notification asking you to swipe left or right to instantly categorize the expense as either “personal” or “business.”
 At tax time, this will allow you to easily maximize your expenses and reduce your taxable income, lowering your tax bill.

 While Lili is free to use, you can level up your account to a Pro plan ($9/mo) to get even more perks like fee-free overdraft, advanced expense tracking, unlimited invoices and a savings account with an APY of 1.5%.